 Most smokers who have tried to quit the habit will tell you how difficult it is to do so.
-The most common method involves gradually decreasing cigarette use in the hopes of an easier transition.
-However, new research suggests that this may not prove as effective as quitting right away.

 According to a study published in the current issue of Annals of Internal Medicine, people who want to quit smoking will have a better chance if they just quit cold turkey, reported the BBC.